 What is Geoengineering?

 Geoengineering or Climate Engineering is the intentional large-scale manipulation and modification of the Earth’s climate and environment to prevent further Climate Change, slow down and reverse Global Warming, and mitigate the effects on our civilization and biosphere.
 Geoengineering approaches include Natural Climate Solutions (e.g., Ecosystem Restoration, Blue Carbon, etc.) Solar Radiation Management, Carbon Dioxide Removal and a diverse array of Climate Change mitigation and adaptation methodologies.

-Geoengineering: An Important Part of a Comprehensive Strategy to Mitigate Climate Change and Global Warming
+Geoengineering: A Critical Part of a Comprehensive Strategy to Mitigate Climate Change and Global Warming